The Save As command allows you to save a new file or create a copy of the current file.

-To save a new file or create a copy of the file you are working on, do the following:
+To save a new file or create a copy of the current file:

 1.Execute the Save command in one of the following ways: